-Can Freshworks Make Business Software Feel as Simple and Elegant as Apple Did With the iPhone?
+Can Freshworks 360 Make Software Feel as Simple as the iPhone?

 “A widescreen iPod with touch controls, a revolutionary mobile phone and a breakthrough internet communications device,” the late Steve Jobs famously said on stage at Macworld in 2007 when introducing the first iPhone.
 “Are you getting it?
 These are not three separate devices.
 This is one device.”